adbar/simplemma/training/README.rst

 precision harness all score with ``rulebuilder.output_is_lemma`` — exact match against the dictionary lemma; "the output is at least a real word" no longer counts.
-Combining accents are folded only for ``_ACCENT_FOLD_LANGS`` (uk stress acute, la macron, sl tonal marks — each 0% of UD lemmas but present in the dictionary, i.e. pedagogical marks real text drops); every other language is scored exact, so a standard orthographic letter (fi ä/ö, cs/sk long-vowel acute, es/pt lexical acute) that the rule gets wrong is no longer masked as a hit.
+Combining accents are folded only for ``_ACCENT_FOLD_LANGS`` (today just sl's tonal marks — 0% of UD lemmas but present in the dictionary, i.e. pedagogical marks real text drops; uk and la left the set once ``BUILD_NORMALIZATION`` began dropping their marked keys at build time); every other language is scored exact, so a standard orthographic letter (fi ä/ö, cs/sk long-vowel acute, es/pt lexical acute) that the rule gets wrong is no longer masked as a hit.
 Languages built under the old predicate are being rebuilt one by one; until then they sit in the harness's